Graduate Diploma of Communication

-Media and communication is the world's fastest-growing industry.
+Communication is the world's fastest-growing industry.
 It is also an area of rapid and continuous technological, political, economic and social change.
-Deakin's perspective on the media and communication industry integrates several disciplines and emphasises commonalities of practices and institutions in different sectors of the industry.
+Deakin's perspective on media and communication integrates several disciplines and emphasises commonalities of theories, analyses, practices and institutions in different sectors of the industry.
 This distinctive interdisciplinary and cross-disciplinary perspective underpins a broad mix of subjects, in contrast to the narrow focus of other vocational courses.
-Students can choose from a wide range of units that suit their particular interests and units studied in the Graduate Diploma of Media and Communication gain credit in Deakin's Master of Communication.
+Students can choose from a wide range of units that suit their particular interests and units studied in the Graduate Diploma of Communication gain credit in Deakin's Master of Communication.
 This flexible approach to skill-building is designed to match the dynamic and unpredictable nature of the industry.

 Deakin offers many courses which can be studied by distance education overseas.

 However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
 International students are not permitted to do more than 25% of their total course via Cloud (online) learning.
 Best practice is to enrol in mostly Campus located units in each compulsory trimester.